Pentium44/mintircd/README.md

 MintIRCd
 ========

-DESCRIPTION: A basic IRC daemon based from miniircd which includes new features like standalone services.
+A basic IRC daemon based from miniircd which includes new features like standalone services.

 NOTE: Basic protocol for the IRC backside between clients are as follows.
 IRC protocol between the IRC services are not, as it is more of